contributte/doctrine-orm/.docs/README.md

 ### EntityManagerDecorator

-Defining your own EntityManagerDecorator is useful for addind or overriding methods you needed.
+Defining your own EntityManagerDecorator is useful for adding or overriding methods you need.

 ```yaml
 orm: